hobbyquaker/arcticfox-monitor/README.md

 ### Related

+* https://github.com/hobbyquaker/arcticfox-config - Configuration Tool for Vape Devices / Battery Mods with Arcticfox
+Firmware.
+Works on MacOS and Linux.
 * https://github.com/hobbyquaker/arcticfox - a Node module that abstracts the HID communication with the Arcticfox firmware and is also used by this project.
 * https://github.com/hobbyquaker/dna-monitor - a macOS and Linux device monitor for battery mods with the DNA chipset.